 - Repeat step 7 as desired and/or until the water is clear—you may need to switch out the water entirely for clean water every now and then if the floors are particularly dirty.

-Quick Tip #2: It’s usually a good idea to rinse the Ocedar mop in the bucket and run it through the agitator during this phase or as needed.
-With less water in the microfiber, you’ll be able to pick up more dirty water from the floor rather than continuing to move it about on the surface.
-This will also reduce the cleaning and drying time.
+Quick Tip #2 It’s usually a good idea to rinse the Ocedar mop in the bucket and run it through the agitator during this phase or as needed.
+With less water in the microfiber material, you’ll be able to pick up more dirty water from the floor and reduce the cleaning and drying time.

 - Try rinsing the mop head a final time in water only during your final pass.
 Then spin it dry as much as possible to go over the surface again.
 (Optional)